obsidianmd/obsidian-help/en/Advanced topics/Insider builds.md

 When you report an issue, include the build version and the OS you're running it on.
 You can find the build version under **Settings > About > App > Current version**.

-## Go back to public builds on desktop
+## Change back to public builds on desktop

 To go back to using the public (non-Insider) builds on desktop: